 About me

-I am currently on the academic job market for the 2024-2025 cycle!
+I am currently on the job market for the 2024-2025 cycle!

 You can find my CV here.

-I am a PhD Candidate studying just transition to electric vehicles in the Department of Geography, The Ohio State University.
+I am a PhD Candidate studying sustainable transition to electric vehicles in the Department of Geography, The Ohio State University.
 I also hold a master's degree in Transportation Engineering from the University of Seoul, South Korea.

 This figure depicts interviewee residential locations in Franklin County by the nearest street intersection (n = 45).
 I used interviews to test an integrated framework for just transition to electric vehicles.
 Traffic proximity and volume (percentile) (A), average relative cost and time spent on transportation relative to all other tracts (B), percentage of household income spent on energy costs (C), and susceptibility to disasters from natural or human-caused disasters to disease outbreaks (D).
 Data from Climate and Economic Justice Screening Tool (A & B), U.S. Department of Energy (C), and U.S. Climate Resilience Toolkit (D).